Tanaka-Njonda/RaceCar_Project/README.md

             increaseSpeed(cars)
             start_time = time.time() #resets time to initial

-# Get user input and start the race
+# initialize the starting lights, take user input and start the race
-numOfCars = int(input("Enter the number of cars in the race: ")) race(numOfCars)  # Start the race with the provided number of cars
+numOfCars = int(input("Enter the number of cars in the race: ")) DrawDifferentLights() startingLights() race(numOfCars)  # Start the race with the provided number of cars

 screen.mainloop() #s essential for maintaining the graphics window's open state and responsiveness